 However, the arrangement of the Customizer options could have been more streamlined.

 For example, the theme shows a title bar below the header by default, which I wanted to hide.
-I had to spend a couple of minutes to figure out how to do it.
-Finally, the option was available under General Options > Page Title > Style.
+I had to spend a couple of minutes figuring out how to do it.
+Finally, it turned out the option was available under General Options > Page Title > Style.